What Is a Landscape Hotel?

 Consequently, landscape hotels are built with a deep respect for the environment using sustainable methods and materials, and feature a clean, modern, organic design that adapts to the local topography, instead of disrupting it.
 They usually reside in protected areas and remote locations of outstanding natural beauty, offering guests a chance to escape the madding crowd, reconnect with nature, and fully immerse themselves in the epic scenery.

-Take a break from city living with a stay at one of these striking landscape hotels in Europe, where nature takes center stage:
+Take a break from city living with a stay at one of these striking landscape hotels around the world, where nature takes center stage: